 Save my name, email, and website in this browser for the next time I comment.

-A book is a book is a book, but the difference between a fixed insert sheet and an end paper or a signature and a cover is not so obvious to everyone.
-The book printing lingo causes some considerable problems, as we’ve had the chance to see for ourselves more than just once during our […]
+A book is a book, but the difference between a fixed insert sheet and an end paper or a signature and a cover is not so obvious to everyone.
+The book printing lingo causes some considerable problems, as we’ve had the chance to see for ourselves more than just once during our long-term presence in […]